 Home workouts are becoming a commodity as more and more people move away from the gym and start to exercise at home using a Peloton, or similar home fitness equipment.

 However, people who have more advanced goals like bodybuilding, powerlifting, or sports performance need more variety and resistance than the peloton can offer.

-I will also touch on all the pros and cons between the peloton and gym, and help you decide which one is worth your time.
+Read on as I will also touch on all the pros and cons between the peloton and the gym, and help you decide which one is worth your time.

 What’s The Difference Between the Peloton and Gym?